 Dielectric Dissipation Factor of Tan Delta of Transformer Oil

 Dielectric dissipation factor is also known as loss factor or tan delta of transformer oil.
-When a insulating materials is placed between live part and grounded part of an electrical equipment, leakage electric current will flow.
-As insulating material is dielectric in nature the electric current through the insulation ideally leads the voltage by 90o.
+When a insulating materials is placed between live part and grounded part of an electrical equipment, leakage current will flow.
+As insulating material is dielectric in nature the current through the insulation ideally leads the voltage by 90o.
 Here voltage means the instantaneous voltage between live part and ground of the equipment.
 But in reality no insulating materials are perfect dielectric in nature.
-Hence electric current through the insulator will lead the voltage with an angle little bit shorter than 90°.
+Hence current through the insulator will lead the voltage with an angle little bit shorter than 90°.
 Tangent of the angle by which it is short of 90° is called dielectric dissipation factor or simply tan delta of transformer oil.

 Again it is clear from above diagram, value of ′δ′ which is also known as loss angle,

 is smaller, means resistive component of the current IR is smaller which indicates high resistive property of the insulating material.
 High resistive insulation is good insulator.
 Hence it is desirable to have loss angle as small as possible.
 So we should try to keep the value of tanδ as small as possible.
 High value of this tanδ is an indication of presence of contaminants in transformer oil.

 Hence there is a clear relationship between tanδ and resistivity of insulating oil.
 If resistivity of the insulating oil is decreased, the value of tan-delta increases and vice verse.
 So both resistivity test and tan delta test of transformer oil are not normally required for same piece of insulator or insulating oil.